 1/2t garlic powder

-In the Instant Pot, add the onion, squash, 2 garlic cloves, broth, 1t salt, pepper, and nutmeg.
+In the Instant Pot, add the onion, squash, 2 garlic cloves, 1c of broth, 1t salt, pepper, and nutmeg.

 Put the IP lid on, make sure the lid is set to “sealing” and cook on Manual for 5 minutes.